dennyshuda/news-mobile-app/README.md

 - Tap on any article to read the full content.
 - Use the search function to find articles on specific topics.
 - Save articles by tapping the bookmark icon.
-- Share articles by tapping the share icon.

 ## Screenshots